 Psychologist Dr Sarah E. Hill’s book “This Is Your Brain on Birth Control” sheds light on how hormonal birth control affects women–and the world around them–in ways we are just now beginning to understand.

-Discover more about the Facebook group which helped Josie in her journey “Support for going off hormonal birth control”, where women talk about their experiences of coming off birth control.
+Discover more about the Facebook group that helped Josie in her journey, “Support for going off hormonal birth control,” where women talk about their experiences of coming off birth control.

 The primary purpose of this podcast is to educate and entertain.
 All views expressed by the persons featured on the Your Health Unlocked podcast are their own and do not reflect the opinions of the NWHN or its affiliates.
 Information provided in this podcast does not constitute medical advice.
 Consult your own provider for any medical issues that you may be experiencing.